Ficool

 "So it's true. sigh"

-Picking up the gun or the illusion of a gun that he had had placed next to the circle.
+Picking up the gun or the illusion of a gun that I had had placed next to the circle.
 I stared at the trusted companion of mine or the illusion of it at the very least for a few long moments, then slowly brought it to my head, until I could feel its cold metallic nosle pressing at my temple.

 Bang!